syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

  * In iOS platform, when swiping a ListViewItem, touch and hold the item for some fraction of seconds (0.25 - 0.5 seconds) and then swipe.

-When ListView item template contains button with `AllowSwiping` as true, it behaves as follows:
+When ListView [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html) contains button with `AllowSwiping` as true, it behaves as follows:

-* When swiping in android and UWP, button click event execute after the swipe completed.
+* When swiping in Android and UWP, button click event execute after the swipe completed.
 * When swiping in iOS, swipe action not happened when click and swipe a button.

 ## How To

 ### Reset the swipe view automatically